Adewale1010/alx-higher_level_programming/0x0B-python-input_output/README.md

 12. Pascal's Triangle
 	12-pascal_triangle.py: Python function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n

+13. Search and update
+	100-append_after.py: Python function that inserts a line of text to a file, after each line containing a specific string.